chase-moskal/xiome/scratchpad.md

 - [x] big braining
   - roles/userhasroles/userhasprivileges should be marked `hard`, because they are being managed by the system, they may not be directly manipulated by admins or other app staff
 - [x] rename 'pay' feature to 'store'
-- [ ] policies
+- [x] policies
   - merchant
+  - clerk
   - customer
-  - manager
 - [ ] liaisons
   - platform stripe liaison (for linking accounts)
   - app stripe liaison (for store management and purchases)
-- [ ] topics
+- [ ] store topics
-  - merchant link topic
-    - getLinkedAccount
+  - stripe-connect-topic
-    - createAccountOnboardingLink
+    - getStripeConnect
-    - createAccountUpdateLink
+    - generateStripeConnectSetupLink
-  - store manager topic
+  - management-topic
     - createSubscriptionPlan
     - updateSubscriptionPlan
     - deleteSubscriptionPlan
-  - store customer topic
+  - storefront-topic
     - buySubscription
     - updateSubscription
     - endSubscription
-  - gifting topic
-    - giftSubscription

 ALPHA 10